Accredited Mental Health Social Workers

 The Australian Association of Social Workers is the delegated assessing authority, on behalf of the federal government, for social workers interested in providing services through Medicare Australia.
-The assessment process is called accreditation as a Mental Health Social Worker (AMHSW).
+The assessment process is called accreditation as an Accredited Mental Health Social Worker (AMHSW).

 Government-funded programs and initiatives